k1z3/grub-default-switcher/README.md

     ./main.sh windows
     ```

-    :tada: Expected output:
+    Expected output:
     ```bash
     [Success] Changed default boot entry to 'windows'.
-(No.4)
+(Index: 4)
     ```

+1. Windows will be started at the next boot (reboot)! :tada:

 ### :window: For Windows

-0. Prepare a Linux environment with GRUB in advance according to [the above procedure (For Linux)](#penguin-for-linux).
+1. Prepare a Linux environment with GRUB in advance according to [the above procedure (For Linux)](#penguin-for-linux).

 1. [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environment is required for this script to work.
 Please install the appropriate distribution.